jgalfaro/mirrored-quadruple-tank/README.md

 ![figure5](https://github.com/jgalfaro/mirrored-quadruple-tank/blob/master/Figures/FIG/Fig5.png)
 #### Figure 5.
 Simulation of Case 4.
 Plots show inflows to Tanks 1, 2, 3 and 4, attributed to each pump.
-In Part (a), variable-flow pumps push liquid into tanks at rates below what fixed-flow pumps can do.
-In Part (b), variable-flow pumps push liquid into tanks  at rates above what fixed-flow pumps can do.
+In <a href="https://github.com/jgalfaro/mirrored-quadruple-tank/blob/master/Simulations/matlab-code/case4-fig5a-fig5b/main.m">Part (a)</a>, variable-flow pumps push liquid into tanks at rates below what fixed-flow pumps can do.
+In <a href="https://github.com/jgalfaro/mirrored-quadruple-tank/blob/master/Simulations/matlab-code/case4-fig5a-fig5b/main.m">Part (b)</a>, variable-flow pumps push liquid into tanks  at rates above what fixed-flow pumps can do.

 ### Simulation of Case 5.